love-os-architect/README/README.md

 | **Love-OS Logic** | "I must do more to grow." | **"I must maintain the Silence to evolve."** |

 This scientifically validates the 17-year "Maintenance" strategy.
 Evolution is not triggered by the accumulation of noise (Day), but by the **unbroken integration of the Void (Night)**.
+### 1. Addition to "Epistemological Declaration"
+*(Insert this at the very end of the Epistemological Declaration section)*

+**Note on Formalism:** This framework uses the mathematics of quantum mechanics, relativity, and complex plane dynamics not as literal macroscopic physical claims, but as an exact **Information-Thermodynamic Isomorphism**.
+We model consciousness using these specific equations because the complex dynamics of phase synchronization scale scale-invariantly—from the entanglement of electrons to the social resonance of human networks.
 ---

 ## 📂 Documentation Update